LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Results

 \subsection{Qualitative Results}

-To intuitively validate the efficacy of the proposed method, we visualized the detection results on the test sets of four datasets (Fig. \ref{fig:qualitative_results}).
-For SODA-A and DOTA-v1.5 (rows 1 and 2), which contain a single 'ship' class, class labels and confidence scores were omitted to enhance visibility.
-The visualization results strongly support our hypothesis regarding spatial feature preservation and cross-domain generalization.
+To provide intuitive validation of the proposed method, we visualized detection results on the test sets of the four datasets (Fig.~\ref{fig:qualitative_results}).
+For SODA-A and DOTA-v1.5, which contain a single ``ship'' class, class labels and confidence scores are omitted for clarity.

-As observed in the first row (SODA-A), the baseline model failed to detect the vessel located in the upper-center region.
-This failure is attributed to the "sub-pixel aliasing" phenomenon discussed in Section 4.1, where the high stride ($S=32$) of the P5 layer erodes the features of tiny objects.
-In contrast, LiM-YOLO, equipped with the high-resolution P2 head, successfully localized this target by satisfying the condition $\rho_{minor} \ge 1$, thereby preserving the minimal spatial cues required for regression.
-Similarly, in the DOTA-v1.5 results (second row), the baseline struggled to distinguish densely packed ships in the bottom-right area.
-The proposed model, however, accurately resolved these individual instances, demonstrating that removing the redundant P5 layer reduces background noise and enhances boundary discrimination in crowded scenes.
+In the SODA-A result (first row), the Baseline failed to detect the small ship in the upper-center region.
+This failure is consistent with the feature dilution analyzed in Section~\ref{sec:prob_dilution}, where the high stride of P5 causes the features of tiny objects to be submerged in background content.
+LiM-YOLO, equipped with the P2 head that ensures $\delta_{minor} = 0$ for the vast majority of ships, successfully localized this target.
+In the DOTA-v1.5 result (second row), the Baseline struggled to resolve densely packed ships in the bottom-right area, whereas LiM-YOLO accurately distinguished individual instances, demonstrating that the P2--P4 configuration improves boundary discrimination in crowded scenes.
+In the FAIR1M result (third row), LiM-YOLO resolved a densely packed cluster of motorboats more clearly than the Baseline, and further detected a motorboat with a visible wake in the lower-central region of the scene that the Baseline missed.

-The results on ShipRSImageNet (fourth row) provide the most compelling evidence for the model's robustness.
-While the baseline missed the medium-sized 'Auxiliary Ship', LiM-YOLO accurately detected it.
-LiM-YOLO the large 'Aircraft Carrier' correctly as well.
-This indicates that pruning the P5 layer does not severely compromise the detection of large objects, as the P4 layer's ERF is sufficiently large to cover them.
-Most notably, LiM-YOLO correctly identified a 'Frigate' in the upper-center region, an instance that was omitted even in the ground truth annotations.
+In the ShipRSImageNet result (fourth row), the difference between the Baseline and LiM-YOLO becomes even more apparent.
+While the Baseline missed the medium-sized ``Auxiliary Ship,'' LiM-YOLO detected it correctly.
+This confirms that pruning P5 does not severely compromise the detection of larger objects, as the P4 ERF (approximately 673~pixels) provides sufficient contextual coverage for most ship categories.
+Most notably, LiM-YOLO detected a ``Frigate'' in the upper-center region with a higher confidence score than the Baseline, an instance that was omitted even from the ground truth annotations.